DE-cr/NEPviewerCR/README.md

 **_Note 2025-04-21: As of today, the nepviewer.com access used by these scripts has been blocked (403 Forbidden)!_**

+_P.S.
+2025-07-25: If you want to roll your own scripts accessing the current NEP API, https://community.home-assistant.io/t/microinverter-integration-nuasol-northern-electric/591399/19 should get you started._

+---

 # NEPviewerCR

 **(Partial) NEPViewer replacement for desktop/laptop computers**